angelatsai1214/cse15l-lab-reports/lab-report-4-week-5.md

      11
      ```

 3. `-i` makes the search non-case-sensitive.
+This command-line option is helpful when we want to find all finds that match the search case, ignoring upper or lower cases.

    - Example 1:
      ```